sandhiyasukumaran/imdbMoviesDSAI/README.md

   #### Train:Test:Validation
-  We split our dataset into 80:10:10 ratio
+  We split our dataset into 80:20 ratio, then used the 80% as our Train Dataset to further divide to obtain our Train: Validate for our Machine Learning Models

   #### Cleaning the Train Dataset